Do you want to learn how to run a competition on LinkedIn?

 5. Promote Your Contest on LinkedIn

 After creating your contest, you can’t sit back and wait for people to enter.
-Instead, it would help if you started promoting it to spread the word to your audience.
+Instead, promote it to spread the word to your audience.

-Since your contest is aimed at LinkedIn users, start by sharing it on your LinkedIn company page and profile.
+Since your contest is for LinkedIn users, start by sharing it on your LinkedIn company page and profile.
 Write a short message detailing what your contest is about, how users can enter, and the link to your giveaway landing page.

 Here’s an example from the Porchlight Book Company: